Apply for a Grant

 Frequency of Grants

-An organization can generally receive funding only once during a 12-month period.
+Beginning with the 2022 cycle, an organization can generally receive funding only once during a 24-month period.
 The only exceptions to this are when an organization receives an emergency grant, it may apply during the next grant cycle, but the amount of the emergency grant will be deducted from the grant.
-Very large organizations that work in different areas of North Georgia may submit more than one application for different projects during the same 12-month period.
+We accept one application per organization.
+If you are denied funding, you may apply in the next available cycle, the 24-month rule applies to receipt of funding only.

 Types of Grants